msplr/PolyPot/protocol/Protocol specification.md

  - `datetime`: a string representing the date and the time (UTC) when the measures where made, following the ISO 8601 standard.
  - `soil_moisture`: a float number representing the soil moisture, in percents.
  - `temperature`: a float number representing the temperature, in degree Celsius.
- - `luminosity`: an integer number representing the luminosity, in lux.
+ - `luminosity`: an float number representing the luminosity, in lux.
- - `water_level`: an integer number representing the water level of the tank, in percents.
+ - `water_level`: an float number representing the water level of the tank, in percents.
+ - `battery_level`: an float number representing the battery level, in percents.

 ### Configuration object